 One of the highlights of Baylor's Homecoming festivities is always the crowning of the Homecoming Queen.
-In the early 1900s Baylor produced various sorts of royalty-including a football queen elected by the team and a "May Queen"-but it's the Homecoming Queen who reigns supreme.
-Today's queens are selected based on interviews by three judges, who are appointed by the Baylor Chamber of Commerce.
-But it hasn't always been that way.
+Today, young women are selected as Queen and members of the Homecoming Court based on interviews by three judges, who are appointed by the Baylor Chamber of Commerce.
+But it hasn't always been this way.

-Floats were judged on originality, "rather than elaborateness," while queen candidates were judged on qualities like beauty, poise, graciousness, and charm.
-The queen and winning float were named at halftime of the Homecoming football game, after being evaluated by judges along the route of the pre-game parade.
+Floats were judged on originality, rather than elaborateness, while queen candidates were judged on qualities like beauty, poise, graciousness, and charm.
+The queen and winning float were named at halftime of the Homecoming football game.

-In 1973, the float and queen awards were separated, and queens were selected based on the four categories of beauty, poise, personality, and campus involvement.
-Today the method remains remarkably similar to the one adopted at that time, but with slightly different categories.
-Now judging categories are scholarship, philanthropy, spiritual commitment, and poise.
-Each category counts for 10 points, plus the judges can award another 10 points in a "bonus" category for qualities not specifically named.
-The candidate coming closest to a perfect score of 50 is named the queen.
+In 1973, the parade float and queen awards were separated, and young women began to be selected based on four categories: beauty, poise, personality, and campus involvement.
+Today, the women who have been nominated by their organizations for Homecoming Queen are interviewed by a campus panel where they discuss scholarship, philanthropy, spiritual commitment, and poise.
+Each category may be awarded up to 10 points and an additional 10 points may be awarded by the judges in a "bonus" category for qualities not specifically named.
+The candidate coming closest to a perfect score of 50 is named Homecoming Queen.

-Today's queens are crowned during the Thursday night presentation of Pigskin Revue and get to enjoy the whole weekend as royalty-riding in a horse-drawn carriage in Saturday's parade and being presented at halftime of the Homecoming football game.
+Today's Homecoming Queen is crowned during the Thursday night presentation of Pigskin Revue and is part of the Homecoming festivities throughout the weekend.
+The Queen and all of the nominees ride in Saturday's parade and the Queen and members of the Homecoming Court are presented at the Homecoming football game.

 Baylor's first Homecoming Queen, Elaine Cross Roberts, was chosen in 1934.
 A queen has been named every year since then except in 1943 and 1944, when Homecoming activities were suspended because of World War II.
-A university-published Homecoming history claims that the 1952 queen, Pat Barfield Johnson '53, was the most famous queen because she was chosen from a hundred nominees by U.S. soldiers in Korea as "The Homecoming Queen We'd Most Like to Come Home To."
-The 1962 queen, Janet Pitman Bagby '65, made Baylor history as the first nominee of the Freshman Class to be selected-it has yet to happen again.
+A University-published Homecoming history claims that the 1952 queen, Pat Barfield Johnson '53, was the most famous queen because she was chosen from a hundred nominees by U.S. soldiers in Korea as "The Homecoming Queen We'd Most Like to Come Home To."
+The 1962 queen, Janet Pitman Bagby '65, made Baylor history as the first nominee of the Freshman Class to be selected – an honor yet to be repeated.
 Perhaps the most inspiring Homecoming Queen was 1986 honoree Beth Nance Smith '87, who had overcome bone replacement surgery and eighteen months of chemotherapy for bone cancer to continue her Baylor education.